Sint Baafskerk

 Visitor information

-St. Bavo Church can be visited and rented for special occasions.
-To visit the church, visit the reception desk in the adjacent Roman Museum.
+The Sint-Bavokerk can be visited and rented for special occasions.
+For a visit to the church, you can go to the reception desk in the adjacent Roman Museum.

 Visiting address: